GfSE/SAF-Cameo-Profile/README.md

 **[SAF_SCM_Profile.mdzip:](SAF_Plugin/profiles/SAF_SCM_Profile.mdzip)** The mdzip file contains the SCM, used to develop SAF viewpoints, e.g. to extend SAF.
 This development documentation indents to assist in extending or modifying SAF.
 If you want to extend SAF, please get in contact with the SAF developers at the [SAF discussion forum](https://github.com/GfSE/SAF-Specification/discussions).

+## SAF FFDS Example Model
+**[SAF_FFDS.mdzip:](SAF_Plugin/samples/SAF/SAF_FFDS.mdzip)** The mdzip file contains the example used in the SAF Specification.
+The model requires the SAF_Plugin to be installed.

+*Note, that the Example model is in no way intended to be a full model of a System.
+The models main purpose is to serve as an example for the SAF Viewpoints.*

 ## Versions
 This is the main branch that reflects the current state of development and it is updated as required.